How to Give Yourself Credit [and Why It Matters]

 It is your choice to believe that you did a great job, and it is enough.
 There’s a joke that the key to happiness is low expectations.
 It is not a joke!

 For example, some people beat themselves up when they miss a million dollar goal by 10,000 dollars.
 Others see every day is their new personal best at consecutive days alive.

-As long as you keep improving you can do incredible feats.
-A little bit better every day means a huge improvement over months and years.
+As long as you keep improving, you can do incredible feats.
+A little bit better every day means a massive improvement over months and years.

 And don’t forget to celebrate every once in a while.

 Now pat yourself on the back!
 Create a long list of things that you have accomplished in your life.